High Performance Computing Autumn Academy

-Aim: To teach scientific computing techniques from C++/Fortran programming, to parallelism and numerical methods used in CFD and Atomistic modelling.
+Aim: To teach scientific computing techniques from C++/Fortran programming, through to parallelism, as well as numerical methods used in CFD and Atomistic modelling.

 Location: Maxwell Building, Department of Physics, University of Cambridge, U.K.